CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

-## Foreword
-!!!
-Note "Current standards compliance"

-    Currently not all of the CABLE code is compliant with the standards described here.
-Work is in progress to apply these standards across the existing code base, however these standards are expected to be met by any new development.

 ## Introduction

 CABLE is a community software project.
 For the benefit of the whole community, developers are required to adhere to certain coding standards that better enable portability, efficient maintenance, future development, performance and readability.

 Submitted developments that are inconsistent with the standards discussed below, and/or poorly commented/documented code will not be accepted without revision.

-## Coding Standards
-Generic code examples are given below as well as a link to the JULES coding standards, to which CABLE is somewhat bound through the JULES and CABLE (JAC) project.
+The JULES and CABLE (JAC) project is a long term initiative to include CABLE as an inter-operable Land-Surface Model (LSM) within the Unified Model (UM).
+For several reasons, CABLE is coupled to the UM via its native LSM, JULES.
+From a coding standards perspective, both the UM and JULES developments are strictly goverened by the UK Met Office and thus CABLE's coding standards are somewhat constrained the [JULES coding standards](http://jules-lsm.github.io/coding_standards/).

+Currently not all of the CABLE code is compliant with the standards described here.
+Work is in progress to apply these standards across the existing code base, however these standards are expected to be met by any new development.

 Whilst syntax/text formatting style is relatively trivial, it must still be adhered to.
-Some more significant general rules that should be followed are:
+Some more significant general rules follow.

-The JAC project is a long term initiative to include CABLE as an inter-operable Land-Surface Model (LSM) within the Unified Model (UM).
-For several reasons, CABLE is coupled to the UM via its native LSM, JULES.
-From a coding standards perspective, both the UM and JULES developments are strictly goverened by the UK Met Office and thus CABLE's coding standards are somewhat constrained by JULES' coding standards.

-The [JULES coding standards](http://jules-lsm.github.io/coding_standards/) are described in this comprehensive document.
+## General Rules

 ### 1. IO must be restricted to the top level

 In terms of the offline application of the model this means IO should be restricted to the offline/ directory.
 Coupled to the UM/JULES there should be no IO code in the CABLE directory.

 ### 2. Comment liberally

 Detrimental to any model is the lack of meaningful and/or outdated comments.
 Liberal inline commenting is expected aswell as thorough commenting in the MarkDown.
 See [cable_roughness.F90](https://github.com/CABLE-LSM/CABLE/blob/main/src/science/roughness/cable_roughness.F90) for an example, which is then redered as ?????

 ### 3. Avoid WHERE loops

 WHERE loops effectively replace DO/IF loops.
 In some circumstances these may improve readability.
 They certainly make it easier to write code.
 However they are nightmare to debug and hamper portability.
 Especially nested WHERE loops.
 Moreover it will not pass JULES coding standards.

 ### 4. Variable names

 We are not so limited by the number of character spaces available as we once were.
 Developers are encouraged to name variables meaningfully.
 Of course commenting might make it clear what the variable corresponds to however it is helpful to be able to understand what is going on whilst reading a line of code.

 Please maintain globally consistent names of variables across files/subroutines/modules.

 ### 5. File names

 To include CABLE code identifiably across applications, please include the "_cbl" suffix in your filename **eg. egName_cbl.F90**.

 Please maintain consistent naming between files/subroutines/modules.

 ### 6. MODULE names

 Everything should be contained within modules.
 Modules should be of the form "*_mod_cbl".
 Following from the above file egName_cbl.F90 **MODULE egName_mod_cbl**.

 ### 7. SUBROUTINE names

 Subroutines should be of the form "*_cbl()".
 Following from the above file egName_cbl.F90 **SUBROUTINE egName_cbl()**.

 ### 8. Miscellaneous

  * The last character of a line MUST not be placed beyond column 80.
  * SAVE attributes will not be permitted.
  * Intrinsic FORTRAN subroutines, functions, etc should be capitalized